 What Changed

-The decision does not introduce new regulatory requirements but rather clarifies enforcement expectations for existing obligations:
+- The decision does not introduce new regulatory requirements but rather clarifies enforcement expectations for existing obligations:

-Liquidity Risk Management: Asset managers must establish procedures that are both adequate in design and operational in practice, not merely documented
+- Liquidity Risk Management: Asset managers must establish procedures that are both adequate in design and operational in practice, not merely documented

-Market Abuse Detection Systems: Surveillance systems must specify conditions for participation in market surveys and establish clear consequences for non-compliance
+- Market Abuse Detection Systems: Surveillance systems must specify conditions for participation in market surveys and establish clear consequences for non-compliance

-- assessments across these areas
+- assessments across these areas:

 Key Dates

-21 December 2022 - Enforcement Committee decision date against Inocap Gestion
+- Enforcement Committee decision date against Inocap Gestion

-No specific implementation deadline stated - The decision addresses historical breaches; however, firms should immediately remediate similar deficiencies
+- The decision addresses historical breaches; however, firms should immediately remediate similar deficiencies

 Compliance Impact